 Why did Argentina’s country risk fall to an eight-year low?

-A softer US jobs report cooled Federal Reserve rate-hike fears while local ratings upgrades from Fitch and S&P to B- widened the pool of funds able to hold Argentine debt, pushing the EMBI spread to 415bps, its lowest since April 2018.
+A softer US jobs report cooled Federal Reserve rate-hike fears, while local ratings upgrades from Fitch and S&P to B- widened the pool of funds able to hold Argentine debt.
+That pushed the EMBI spread to 415bps, its lowest since April 2018.

 Is the Merval’s gain on July 3 driven by domestic or global factors?